Emotional Regulation in CPTSD Recovery and Why It Matters

 • Go from “I’m fine” to “everything is terrible” in 3.5 seconds

-• Feel taken over by emotions that seem wildly disproportionate to what’s happening
+• Feel taken over by emotions with an intensity that seems wildly disproportionate to what’s happening

 • Shut down and feel nothing, even during important moments